 The table Realised outcome in the PD and LGD dimensions, shows the exposure-weighted PD and LGD estimates as per 31 December 2021 and the realised outcomes for 2022.
-Default rates for 2022 are historically low and the PD estimates exceed realised outcomes for both retail and corporate exposures.
+Default rates for 2022 are historically low and the PD estimates exceed realised outcomes for retail exposures.
+For corporate exposures one defaulted borrower, a minor individual company with limited exposure, was observed during 2022 which led to a higher realised outcome compared to PD estimate.
 In the PD dimension five different credit risk models exist.
 These PD models are based on logistic regression with a target to predict a default outcome over a time horizon of one year.
-The main differences between the models are distinguished by type of customer and setup of relevant risk factors .
+The main differences between the models are distinguished by type of customer and setup of relevant risk factors.
 Both internal and external data sources are used to identify appropriate risk factors in the PD models.
 Internal data consists of customer information, loan information, default outcomes and internal payment behavior.
 Data obtained externally includes income data, financial statements, external payment behavior, market value of the property and macroeconomic factors.
 The scoring models for PD are based on empirical data from the end of the 1990s and to the present day.
 In order to calibrate PD value towards conservative through-the-cycle estimates external data from the housing crisis on the Swedish mortgage market during the middle of 1990s is also included.